civalin/unoccupied/README.md

 `name_finder` is a callable with 2 arguments (`basename`, `occupied`).
 This function only be called when `basename` cannot use directly, and it should return `None` or `str`.
 Return `None` mean cannot find any unoccupied name and cause `unoccupied()` raise `UnoccupiedNameNotFound` exception.

-> Hint: Before call the `name_finder`, `occupied` will be convert to `set` type internally.
-If and only if you try to build a name_finder by youself, you may need to know that.
+> Hint: Before call the `name_finder`, `occupied` will be convert to `frozenset` data type internally.
+If and only if you try to build a name_finder by yourself, you may need to know that.

 `nobase` is a boolean value.
 It request do not use `basename` as return directly, no matter `basename` already in `occupied` or not.